teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 ## Classifier Training with Synthetic Data

 ### Is synthetic data truly necessary to improve classification performance, or can conventional data augmentation methods achieve similar gains?
-#### Data Augmentations During Training
-During the model training phase, the cropped hyperspectral images undergo a series of augmentations using the `albumentations` library.
-These augmentations are vital for addressing data scarcity and improving the model's generalization capabilities.

-The applied augmentations include:
-* **ShiftScaleRotate:** Randomly shifts, scales, and rotates the image.
-* **RandomCrop:** Takes a random crop from the image.
-* **VerticalFlip:** Flips the image vertically.
-* **HorizontalFlip:** Flips the image horizontally.

-After the augmentations are applied, the images undergo a final transformation to standardize their size and shape for model input:

-* **SmallestMaxSize:** The image is resized such that its smallest dimension matches a predefined target size (e.g., 224 pixels).
-* **CenterCrop:** A center crop is then applied to make the image perfectly square (e.g., 224x224 pixels) and of the appropriate dimensions for the input layer of the neural network model.

-Additionally, each channel of the hyperspectral images is normalized using min-max normalization based on pre-calculated global minimum and maximum values for each channel across the entire dataset.
-This normalization ensures that the pixel values for each channel are scaled to a consistent range, typically between 0 and 1, which is crucial for stable and efficient training of the neural network models.

-The first series of classification experiments aimed to determine whether traditional data balancing strategies could effectively improve melanoma classification, or if a synthetic hyperspectral dataset would be necessary to achieve better performance—especially for underrepresented classes.
-Thirteen experiments were performed in total using the **DenseNet201** architecture trained from scratch.
+The first series of classification experiments aimed to determine whether traditional data balancing strategies could effectively improve melanoma classification, or if a synthetic hyperspectral dataset would be necessary to achieve better performance—especially for underrepresented classes.Experiments were performed in total using the **DenseNet201** architecture trained from scratch.
 Among them, four representative runs are detailed below.
 These tests compared different balancing strategies—Focal Loss, Batch Regularization, and their combination—against a baseline trained with no balancing method.

 1. Baseline model trained without any balancing method.
-Despite being prone to overfitting, it achieved the **highest F1-score (0.8136)**, along with an **accuracy of 0.725** and **specificity at sensitivity (Spec@Sens)** of **0.2532**, showing that the model performed best when trained without balancing.
+Despite being prone to overfitting, it achieved the **highest F1-score (0.8852)**, along with an **accuracy of 0.8372** and **specificity at sensitivity (Spec@Sens)** of **0.31**, showing that the model performed best when trained without balancing.
-2. Used **Focal Loss** to handle class imbalance.
-The F1-score dropped to **0.7796**, with an **accuracy of 0.675** and **Spec@Sens of 0.243**, indicating that reweighting did not generalize well to minority melanoma cases.
-3. Applied **Batch Regularization**, reaching an F1-score of **0.8125**, **accuracy of 0.70**, and **Spec@Sens of 0.26**.
+2. Applied **Batch Regularization**, reaching an F1-score of **0.8571**, **accuracy of 0.70**, and **Spec@Sens of 0.26**.
 Although this slightly stabilized training, it did not improve the class balance.
+3. Used **Focal Loss** to handle class imbalance.
+The F1-score dropped to **0.8571**, with an **accuracy of xxx** and **Spec@Sens of xxx**, indicating that reweighting did not generalize well to minority melanoma cases.
 4. Combined **Focal Loss** and **Batch Regularization**, resulting in an F1-score of **0.7451**, **accuracy of 0.675**, and **Spec@Sens of 0.227**.
 The combined method recovered some performance but still lagged behind the baseline.
+5. Used **synthetic data** without any other data augmentation strategies, resulting in the highest F1-score of 0,900

 | Experiment ID | Architecture | Balancing Method | F1-Score | Accuracy | Spec@Sens | Observation |
 |:--|:--:|:--:|:--:|:--:|:--:|:--|